sadok-f/hello-world-cicd/README.md

 It uses Github Actions to build and push a Docker image to Docker Hub and updates kustomize yaml file with the new image tag.

-2 Actions secrets needed to be created in the repo in order to be able to push images to Docker Hub:
+2 Actions secrets needed to be created in the repo in order push images to Docker Hub:

 - `DOCKER_USERNAME`: docker hub username
 - `DOCKER_TOKEN`: docker hub token